magdaaarmas/PETRA/README.md

 gene_list: list of genes to score in the format "gene1,gene2,gene3,gene4" (no spaces).

 ### b) Explore variant features
+Bash script explore_variant_features.sh is used to assign variants with a RNA splicing score (previously computed by SpliceAI) and with a ORF category and Kozak sequence strength(using dependent python scripts contained in folder).
+Taked pre-computed data for TFBS scanning from FIMO to assign variants to TF binding, and compares effects of different TFBS.
+The code can be run once to score different experiments.
+Outputs variant expression score file containing SpliceAI score and uORF classification, plus statistical data for TFBS analysis.

 Code line:
 ```bash
   sbatch explore_variant_features.sh experiment_name splice_ai_data_folder path_to_FIMO_files genes_jurkat_ls gene_list